HaitaiNg/Education/Books/the_managers_path_quotes.md

 your users to experience.
 It means you’re creating software and systems you’re proud of.
 (185)

-Arbinger Institute, Leadership and Self-Deception:
-Getting Out of the Box (San Francisco: Berrett-Koehler, 2000).
-• Brené Brown, Daring Greatly: How the Courage to
-Be Vulnerable Transforms the Way We Live, Love, Parent, and Lead (New York: Gotham Books, 2012).
-• Peter F. Drucker, The Effective Executive (New
-York: HarperBusiness Essen- tials, 2002).
-• Marshall Goldsmith and Mark Reiter, What Got You Here Won’t Get You There: How Successful People Become Even More Successful (New York: Hyperion, 2007).
-• Andrew S. Grove, High Output Management (New York:
-Vintage Books, 1983).
-• L. David Marquet, Turn the Ship Around!
-A True
-Story of Turning Followers into Leaders (New York:
-Portfolio, 2012).
 Every new hire slows the team down for months because there is no onboarding process, that is a failure due to lack of structure.
 When people regularly leave the company because they have no path to advancement or career growth, that is a failure due to lack of structure.
-The third time you have a pro- duction outage because someone logged directly into the database and acciden- tally dropped a critical table, that is a failure due to lack of structure.
+The third time you have a production outage because someone logged directly into the database and accidentally dropped a critical table, that is a failure due to lack of structure.
 (188)

-Humans form friendships with people who have significant shared back- ground experiences, and these experiences tend to closely correlate with things like schooling, race, class, and gender.
+Humans form friendships with people who have significant shared back-ground experiences, and these experiences tend to closely correlate with things like schooling, race, class, and gender.
 The shortcuts you get by hiring friends are not usually the values you need to form